HamidRM80/laravel-crud-example/README.md

 ```bash
 php artisan serve
 ```
-6. you can use project by below url: post/index
+6. you can use project by this url: post/index